 - Use images.
 Break up your text with photos of you, with your family, with a client, receiving an award and so on.
 Aim to incorporate two to three, depending on how much text is on your page.

 - Be personable.
 Stay away from jargon and complex words.
 Use simple, friendly language.
 Use your own writing voice; don’t try to sound like someone else.

 - Edit your work.
 Spelling and grammar mistakes hurt you by making you look less professional.
 Proofread your work several times or ask a friend to take a close look.

 - Use hyperlinks, but sparingly.
 You can link to other pages on your website, but not excessively — you don’t want to distract your readers.
+The best camera for professional real estate photographers is usually going to be a telephoto lens.
 If and where it makes sense to do so, link to your listings page, a blog post or your contact information page.
 And make sure your links open in a new tab, not in the same window.